-HUSEV 35 Addiction and Domestic Violence 1 unit
+HUSEV 35 Addiction and Domestic Violence 1 unit 18 lecture hours

 An overview of factors that contribute to and elicit violent responses in concert with substance use/abuse in the home.
 The effects of domestic violence on treatment and treatment planning, screening and referral.
 An overview of batterers and treatment issues.
 Legal issues and community response to domestic violence.
 (L)